BeatsPerHour/BeatsPerHour/README.md

 My process involves:

 1. **Identification**: I'm constantly scanning YouTube and the web to locate scam and malicious activities.
-To make this easier I'm working together with <a href='https://github.com/TachLaif'>TechLife</a>, a friend of me, to develop a program that can easily identify scam livestreams.
+To make this easier I'm working together with a friend of me, to develop a program that can easily identify scam livestreams.
 Currently, we have a pretty good system in place and are continuously working on improvements and bug fixes.
 2. **Reporting**: Reporting scam livestreams to YouTube, fraudulent websites to hosting providers, domain registrars, and other relevant entities to ensure quick action thus minimizing any potential financial loss.
 3. **Crypto Address Tracking**: If crypto addresses are involved in scams, I report them on <a href='https://www.chainabuse.com/profile/BeatsPerHour'>chainabuse [BeatsPerHour]</a> to warn potential victims.